 Things To Keep In Mind

 - You may apply to the Law School and the other school simultaneously or in separate years.
-For example, a student may enroll in the Law School and then apply to the Graduate School during her 1L year.

 - Each school will evaluate your application and make an independent decision about admission.
 Admission by both schools does not guarantee approval of a joint degree.